JoelPintoMata/pnlassignment/README.md

 - Logging improvements
     - LogFactory.getLog(AantalPakkettenAangetekendService.class) is deprecate
-    - Replace logger to SL4J - without knowing much is a safer bet as i found several libraries to depend on it
+    - Replace logger to SL4J - It is usuaally a safer bet as several libraries to depend on it
     - Add appender for AWS FireHose that will send both to S3 and ElasticSearch (ELK)
     - AantalPakkettenAangetekendServiceImpl make use of loggers special {} variable injection construct

 - Code smells
     - A class should only log or throw an Exception: AantalPakkettenAangetekendServiceImpl.init line 48.
     - Remove magic number 14 from method getApaData(String id) line String ingangsdt = minusDaysFromNow(14)
-    - Run Static analyzer and remove code (Intelij Inspect Code, eg.)
+    - Run Static analyzer and remove code (Intelij Inspect Code, e.g.)
     - Bad OO - Wrong accessor strategy.
-      ApaResponse.getProduct should not give access to the protected field Add new ApaResponse.addProduct for adding new products Make ApaResponse properties private and create new public (protected?) setters
+      - ApaResponse.getProduct should not give access to the protected field
+      - Add new ApaResponse.addProduct for adding new products
+      - Make ApaResponse properties private and create new public (protected?) setters

 - Performance
     - Maintain a new de-normalizer table with an index on `postal-code`, `house number`, `huisnrtvg` and `ingangsdt`